For important risk and disclaimer information, Click here.

 • Financing for all activities has been provided in the form of direct equity investments from the members in the Omega Power Series Seed, and initial investment under current Series A Offering.
 Future capital requirements could vary significantly and will include the manufacturing equipment needed to build out a Li-ion cell assembly line and the corresponding equipment purchases to convert assembly line to upgraded NanoSponge™ Electrodes

 • The Li-ion battery recycling business is based on technology developed, patented, and owned by Rice University (Houston, TX) and access to this technology is only through an option agreement for an exclusive license as of the time of this raise.
 The license option agreement was made between Rice University and a separate “sister” company called Joules & Watts Recycling LLC dba LITHIEM owned and controlled by Dr. Daniel Hashim.
-Omega Power has invested in Joules & Watts Recycling LLC through a SAFE Note
+Omega Power has invested in Joules & Watts Recycling LLC through a SAFE Note to secure ongoing battery raw materials to keep our costs down

-• Private securities are speculative, illiquid, and carry a high degree of risk – including the loss of the entire investment.
+• Private securities are speculative, illiquid, and carry a high degree of risk – including the loss of the entire investment

 Learn More About Omega Power Batteries Corp